 The combination of these technologies allows to leverage their respective strengths.
 For instance, UAV-acquired habitat data significantly enhance and validate satellite-based classifications, as demonstrated in the ICE CREAMS model (Davies et al., 2024a, 2024b), where UAV data were used to train and validate seagrass habitat classifications across Europe Figure 6.1.
-This hybrid methodology achieves a balance between local accuracy and scalability, reducing the costs associated with large-scale monitoring while preserving the depth of localized observations necessary for comprehensive assessments.
+This hybrid methodology balances local accuracy and scalability, reducing the costs associated with large-scale monitoring while preserving the depth of localized observations necessary for comprehensive assessments.

-This integration of drone and satellite technologies enhances the ability to monitor, analyse, and manage intertidal ecosystems effectively.
+Integrating drone and satellite technologies enhances the ability to monitor, analyse, and manage intertidal ecosystems effectively.
 By combining detailed precision with extensive coverage, these technologies address scientific and environmental challenges efficiently.
 They improve modelling accuracy, inform evidence-based conservation strategies, and provide critical tools for adaptive management in the context of environmental change.

 6.3 Seagrass and Invasive Species Interactions